-What I use this plant for:
+What I use this plant for

-At the present, I use the dried bunches as decoration and for a lovely scent that adds to the room.
+At present, I use the dried bunches as decoration and for a lovely scent that adds to the room.
 It looks great and smells very nice.
 Some kind of spicy smell (curry maybe?) that has a calming and soothing effect on your mind and emotions.
 I also add some of the dried flowers together with dried lavender to the warm winter bath.

-However, as immortelle oil is one of the most sought-after ingredients for a variety of creams and oils for skin care, my plan for the future is finding the way to extract some oil to make homemade skin cream for my own use.
+However, as immortelle oil is one of the most sought-after ingredients for a variety of creams and oils for skincare, my plan for the future is finding the way to extract some oil to make homemade skin cream for my own use.

 To find more info about this lovely plant here is the youtube immortelle playlist that I compiled for future reference – click here